ANRAR4/AutoBTD6/README.md

 To sell a monkey you can, after selecting the monkey, simply press the corresponding key (defaults to backspace).
 When replaying a recording a sell occurs once your current money + the money gained from this and all adjacent sells surpasses the money required for the next non selling action (which could be 0 for retargeting/monkey special).
 Ideally you want to avoid selling when using monkey knowledge as the sell could result in less money than expected (due to reduced cost, which isn't factored in)(i. e. your towers are sold before you can actually afford the next tower or upgrade).

+### Awaiting a round

+To await a round you must press the left shift button.

+Directly after the script will prompt you to enter the round you want to await.
+Entering something invalid aborts the creation of the await round entry.
+The specified round must be greater than 0 as well as any previously awaited round!

 ### Monkey naming

 Monkeys in the playthrough file are named `<type><number of monkeys of this type placed>` e. g. `sniper0` for the first sniper monkey placed, `sniper1` for the next one etc.